 - The database can additionally be used to gather feedback.

-The primary goal behind running a database marketing campaign is to create targeted or personalized content to generate quality leads and optimize conversions.
+The primary goal of a database marketing campaign is to create targeted or personalized content that generates quality leads and optimizes conversions.

-The effectiveness of such campaigns depends upon how target audiences are reacting to the campaign.
-Businesses need to check if their database marketing has led to the desired number of conversions or not.
+The effectiveness of such campaigns depends upon how target audiences react to them.
+Businesses need to check whether their database marketing has led to the desired number of conversions.

-On the concluding note, it is clear that database marketing gives you enough ways alongside data and information to contact potential clients and convert them.
-Marketers need to find ways to use that information to be on the mind of target audiences.
+On a concluding note, database marketing gives you enough data and information to contact potential clients and convert them.
+Marketers need to find ways to use that information to stay in the minds of target audiences.

 What are your thoughts about the effectiveness of database marketing in running personalized marketing campaigns?